upbound/docs/content/providers/migration.md

   - The user must have an installed configuration package in cluster.
 In other words, the cluster must has a `Configuration.pkg.crossplane.io/v1` resource and the monolithic providers.
-  - The user must have a configuration package and examples in local file system.
+  - The user's local file system must have a configuration package and examples.
-    - Content of Package: This directory contains the Configuration.meta.pkg.crossplane.io manifest that contains the provider dependencies, Compositions, and CompositeResourceDefinitions.
+    - Content of Package: This directory contains the Configuration.meta.pkg.crossplane.io manifest (that contains the provider dependencies), Compositions, and CompositeResourceDefinitions.
 Example configuration package: https://github.com/upbound/platform-ref-gcp/tree/main/package.
     - Content of Examples: This directory may contain Claims, and